-Items Available for Sale or Fair Value through the Profit and Loss
+Items of Fair Value through the Profit and Loss

-Some of the authority's financial assets are measured in the balance sheet at fair value on a recurring basis.
+Some of the authority's financial assets are measured in the balance sheet at fair value on a reccurring basis.
 These are described in the following table, including the valuation techniques to measure them.

+Financial Assets measured at fa ir value

+Recurring fair value measurements Input level in fair value hierarchy Valuation technique used to measure fair value 31-Mar-18 31-Mar-19

+£'000 £'000

-Financial Assets measured at fair value Recurring fair value measurements Input level in fair value hierarchy Input level in fair value hierarchy 2017/18 £000s 2018/19 £000s Available for sale - Certificate of deposits Level 1 Unadjusted quoted prices in active market for identical shares 34,021 23,119 Total 34,021 23,119
+Certificate of Deposits Level 1 Unadjusted quoted prices in active market for identical shares.
+34,021 23,119

+Total 34,021 23,119